An ex-servicewoman who was diagnosed with osteosarcoma is set to recreate the charity walk she completed before becoming an amputee.

 Reflecting on the full-circle moment, Bethany shared:

 I'm hoping to finish off my cancer story this summer by repeating the same walk I started with to support this amazing charity.
-I have been so lucky to have my first born, Rhea, during the tree years I was clear of cancer, which I am forever blessed for.
+I have been so lucky to have my first born, Rhea, during the three years I was clear of cancer, which I am forever blessed for.
 We have all been given another shot at life and can learn to adapt to our limitations, which is a message I hope to convey through this challenge.

 Xanthe Hopkinson, Regional Relationship Manager at the Bone Cancer Research Trust, added: